Tax-paying organizations are allowed to claim the R&D tax credits for qualified research expenditures, which cover more than you might think.

 How to Use the Tax Credit

-According to IPC, there are operational costs that may qualify as R&D expenses under the IRS.
+According to IPC, there are operational costs that may qualify as eligible R&D expenses under the Internal Revenue Code (IRC).
 For example, investments in process improvements — including wages paid to employees working on qualified R&D activities — could be included as a Qualified Research Expenditure (QRE) under applicable laws and regulations.
-Qualified R&D expenditures included the costs incurred by electronics manufacturers looking to comply with the EU's hazardous substances regulations.

 Qualified Research Expenditures

-The IRS does audit to make sure that organizations taking QRE credits actually qualify for them.
-According to IPC, finance leaders should be sure that documentation exists to show the goal is to discover technological information that their organization doesn't already have (or improve something they already have), that there's a level of uncertainty related to the work, that costs are directly attributable to this process of experimentation and that the research has a general business purpose.
+The IRS does audit to make sure that organizations taking R&D credits actually qualify for them.
+According to IPC, finance leaders should be sure that documentation exists to show the goal is to discover technological information that their organization doesn't already have (or improve something they already have), that there's a level of uncertainty related to the work, that costs are directly attributable to this process of experimentation and that the research is carried out as part of an effort which is performed as a permitted purpose under R&D tax credit regulations.

 In other words, you probably can't use the tax credit for an off-the-shelf solution, but you probably could use it if you had to try a few things before finding something that worked for your business.
 The R&D tax credit is designed to help organizations stay on top of their markets.
 If it saves you money, so much the better.